 Too often, the convergence that receives the most attention is between cyberspace and the human domain.
-This emphasis ignores the broader problem set: that potential adversaries conduct activities throughout the entire information environment-not just in cyberfaced in affecting the informaand they utilized websites and social media to engage key audiences.
-Every action a unit takes sends a message, and Atlantic Resolve challenged units to plan, prepare, and execute tactical tasks that sent the desired message.
+This emphasis ignores the broader problem set: that potential adversaries conduct activities throughout the entire information environment-not just in cybertion environment for operational advantage, the tactical formations supporting Atlantic Resolve had to change the culture within their organizations.
+This required a combination of command emphasis and creation of effective staff organizations capable of both executing the activities of individual information-related activities and synchronizing multiple information-related activities to affect the information environment for operational advantage.

-To overcome the challenges
+To overcome the challenges faced in affecting the informa-